TVM

 Biography

-Tomas Villalobos Moreno was a SOMA Summer 2012 resident, Mexico City.
-His work has been exhibited throughout the United States and internationally at venues including the 1st Festival Del Bosque Germinal, Casa del Lago, Mexico City, Lugar a Dudas, Cali Colombia, and The Vincent Price Museum, Los Angeles, CA. Writings published on Onestar press and Festina Publicaciones.
+Moreno earned his BFA from CalArts and MFA from UC San Diego.
+He was a SOMA Summer 2012 resident in Mexico City.
+His work has been exhibited internationally at Casa del Lago Mexico City, Lugar a Dudas, Cali Colombia, and the Vincent Price Museum, Los Angeles.
+His writings have been published by Onestar Press and Festina Publicaciones.
 He is the recipient of UCIRA and UC MEXUS awards.